Haley, North Dakota Ghost Town

 Haley General Store, Haley, North Dakota by Kathy Alexander

-At some point during Haley’s early years, the Haley Store was owned by a man named Oliver Ellingson.
-During these early years, there was another business called the Bores Head saloon located nearby.
-Local lore tells that the area cowboys often frequented the saloon on Saturday nights, often shooting it up, so much so that there were numerous holes in the ceiling.
-Another story tells of a shootout on Main Street in front of the general store at high noon one day.
-The Cowboys’ fired both their weapons until they were empty, with neither landing a single shot.
-They then got on their horses and rode away, only to return the next Saturday night, at which time, neither could remember what they had even argued about.
-Haley Store was not immune to the cowboys either.
-On one occasion, a cowboy strolled into the store and demanded that Ellingson “dance”, while he shot holes into the floor.
+The Haley Store, built by John Currey in 1900, was owned by Oliver Ellingson at some point during its early years.
+During this time, the Bores Head Saloon was located nearby.
+Local lore tells that the area cowboys often frequented the saloon on Saturday nights, shooting it up, so much so that there were numerous holes in the ceiling.
+Another story tells of a shootout on Main Street in front of the general store at high noon.
+The Cowboys fired both their weapons until they were empty, with neither landing a single shot.
+They then got on their horses and rode away, only to return the next Saturday night when neither could remember what they had even argued about.
+Haley Store was not immune to the Cowboys, either.
+On one occasion, a cowboy strolled into the store and demanded that Ellingson “dance” while he shot holes into the floor.
 Afterward, Ellingson was known to tell the story, often taking off his shoe and revealing a missing toe.

 On August 3, 1915, town founder Richard L. Jackson, who was more familiarly known in Haley as “Uncle Dick Jackson”, died at the age of 73.
 The Gascoyne Gazette would say of him: “The passing of this grand old pioneer casts sorrow throughout this part of the country, as there was no man better known than Uncle Dick Jackson.
 He was one of nature’s noblemen in its truest sense – brave, generous, manly.
 His was a soul of honor and his friends and friendships were sacred to him.”
 He was buried in the cemetery on his homestead.

-In 1918, Haley, North Dakota was struck, like the rest of the world, by the terrible Flu Pandemic, which killed somewhere between 20 and 40 million people worldwide.
+In 1918, Haley was struck, like the rest of the world, by the terrible Flu Pandemic, which killed somewhere between 20 and 40 million people worldwide.
 Haley’s town doctor, 35-year-old John Poppe diligently ministered to patients during the outbreak, and, caught the deadly virus himself, dying on October 27, 1918.

 In the 1940s a Lutheran church was moved to Haley from South Dakota.
-It remains in Haley today, and even though the town boasts a population of only two people, it continues to have an active congregation today.
-Haley’s post office closed in 1965, never to reopen again.
-Two years later, in 1967, the Haley Store, thought to be the oldest building in the county, also closed.
+It remains in Haley today, and even though the town boasts a population of only two people, it continues to have an active congregation.
+Haley’s post office closed in 1965, never to reopen.
+Two years later, in 1967, the Haley Store, considered the oldest building in the county, also closed.
 The Anfinnsons were the last proprietors of the store.

 Haley is the oldest town in Bowman County, predating the railroad by seven or eight years.
 Today, most of the townsite is owned by a descendant of an early homesteader and his wife.
-Haley once again has a full-time year-round population — two.
-Haley is located about 14 miles south of Scranton very near the border with South Dakota.
+Haley is located about 14 miles south of Scranton near South Dakota’s border.
 Follow Scranton Road south from Scranton to Haley Road.

 This building served at a hotel at one time, and later held the post office.
 By Kathy Weiser.

-This building served at a hotel at one time and later held the post office.
-By Kathy Weiser.
+This building served as a hotel at one time and later held the post office.
+By Kathy Alexander, 2011.

 Also See: